dmadisetti/inquisitive-sheep/README.md

 [![Build Status](https://travis-ci.org/dmadisetti/inquisitive-sheep.png)](https://travis-ci.org/dmadisetti/inquisitive-sheep)

 Put together over the night.
-Starting to like go, but still athe point where the API is my best friend.
-Data collection for app api.
-Not including app incase I get sued.
-Benign script, but still.
-Might be able to guess what service if you checkout the structs for json.
+Starting to like Go, but still at the point where the API is my best friend.

+Data collection for mobile app api.
+Not discussing which app incase I get sued (benign script, but still).
+You might be able to guess what service if you checkout the structs for json.
+Cool exercise in packet sniffing and investigation

 ---
 Manage settings from the GAE datastore viewer